Linztric801/Linztric801/README.md

-- 👋 Hi, I’m @Linztric#7023
+- 👋 Hi, I’m @Linztric
-- Senior System Engineer
+- Cloud Architect
 - 👀 I’m interested in Powershell, JSON, JS & Python
-- 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me Linztric#7023